ovidiuchis/versete/README.md

 - 🧠 Designed for **memorization and reflection**
 - 🎨 Simple and beautiful styling
 - 📱 Fully responsive — works on mobile and desktop
-- 🔁 Potential to expand with:
-  - Verse rotation
-  - Verse categories (e.g., peace, faith, grace)
-  - User-added verses or memorization progress

----

-## 💡 Vision

-This is just the beginning.
-In future versions, features like:
-- Verse shuffle
-- Add your own verses
-- Memorization reminders

-...could help make it even more useful for spiritual growth.

 ---

 ## 🤝 Contributing